Skip to Content

 How Long Does Diarrhea Usually Last in German Shepherds?

-Acute diarrhea, which is the most common type, usually lasts for one to two days and can sometimes last up to two weeks.
+Acute diarrhea, the most common type, usually lasts for one to two days and can sometimes last up to two weeks.
 Chronic diarrhea, on the other hand, lasts for at least four weeks.
 The duration of diarrhea in German Shepherds can vary depending on the underlying cause.

 Is It Safe To Switch My German Shepherd’s Food If They Have Diarrhea?